-Before this website became my full time job, I worked in Queenstown as a booking agent, meaning I booked the adventure activities for tourists coming through.
+Before this website became my full-time job, I worked in Queenstown as a booking agent, meaning I booked adventure activities for tourists coming through.
 Thanks to my job I got to try a lot of them and I am sharing a few of my favorites.

 Queenstown features on every single one of my travel itineraries in New Zealand, so make sure to check them out!

 The Shotover River, one of several locations that Queenstown Rafting operates on, becomes an endless fun full of rapids that can easily throw you off the boat.
 Some of them received some creative names (toilet bowl is one of them).

 Don’t get scared away!
 Safety standards are really high in New Zealand so as long as you listen to your guides you’ve got nothing to worry about.
 My advice is to do it after it was raining and the water level rises to at least grade 4, anything below that, and the rafting turns into a leisurely boat ride.

 The best time for this adventure activity is in the spring and early summer (between October and January) when the water levels remain high from the snowmelt coming down the mountains.